-As remote, in-person, and hybrid working environments continue at UC Berkeley, some of us may be feeling exhausted, hopeful, sad, or any number of other emotions.
+As we move into our third month of managing and leading teams through the COVID-19 crisis, some of us may be feeling exhausted, exhilarated, hopeful, tragic, or any number of other emotions.
 It's important to know that the people on our teams are feeling these same emotions, and may now be looking to you, their manager and leader, for support.
-If you spend 10 minutes reviewing this guide, you will be well prepared for managing remote employees.
+If you spend 10 minutes reading this guide, you will be well prepared for the challenges ahead of us.
+Table of Contents